Meigarom/Practical-Artifical-Intelligence-For-AB-Testing/README.md

 ## A/B Testing with Artificial Intelligence ( AI ) Agent
-The main difference here is the presence of the Agent.
+The idea of th A/B testing with AI Agent is slightly different.
+The major difference is the presence of the Agent.
+Based on a strategy, it selects which version of a homepage should be displayed to the visitors.